 When I first played Hyper Gauntlet, it was still in early alpha and suffice to say, more than a few things have changed.
 The feeling of speed, for starters, is much more noticeable in the current (beta 1.0) build, which is definitely a good thing.
 See, while the gameplay can be somewhat slow for the first couple minutes, believe me, once the pace picks up, your ability to think fast and perform split-second decisions will truly be tested.
 It’s chaotic, crazy, fast and furious… fun!
 So much fun.

 To accompany you on this trippy needle-threading ride is a surprisingly appropriate mix of instrumental tracks, which only furthers the immersion (yes, I did just refer to an arcade title as ‘immersive’ – you’ll see).
 On top of that, right before entering the next level, you’re treated to one of three different power-ups.
 Suffice to say, between temporarily turning either red or blue walls transparent, allowing you to pass through them, slowing down time, destroying an upcoming wall and a few other, these definitely make for an easier time.
-Well, maybe except for the one that puts you on auto-pilot, as it can be tricky to avoid crashing once it wears off, when travelling at high speed.
+Well, maybe except for the one that puts you on auto-pilot, as it can be tricky to avoid crashing once it wears off when traveling at high speed.

 You do get a total of three lives before it’s game over though, and in case the aforementioned power-ups aren’t enough, there’s also got the option of slowing time by holding down the spacebar (temporarily, as it needs to recharge after use).
 But surely you’re too good for something like that, right?
 I’m gonna go with “probably not”.
 Not until after plenty of practice anyway, and surprisingly, this is actually where my one gripe with the game lies.